 “Brain Fog” in Menopausal Women.
 It is scary But Reversible.

-The hormone estrogen that a woman’s ovaries generate throughout her reproductive years. is not only essential in maintaining fertility and reproductive health But is very crucial to maintaining vigor, and normal emotional and physical growth of a woman.
-Dr. Mosconi, through her research, found that estrogen is believed to push neurons to burn glucose to make energy”; thus keeping the brain younger and healthier.
+The hormone estrogen that a woman’s ovaries generate throughout her reproductive years, is not only essential in maintaining fertility and reproductive health.
+But it is very crucial to maintaining vigor, and normal emotional and physical growth of a woman.
+Dr. Masconi, through her research, found that estrogen is believed to push neurons to burn glucose to make energy”; thus keeping the brain younger and healthier.

-Fortunately, even without addressing these symptoms, or not seeking any treatment per se, the studies show that The ﬁrst year of menopause brain is the worst, but memory and learning ability generally rebound to normal after the menopause process is complete.
-For some that can take as less as one or two years but for a good percentage it could take up years, and some studies show that it may take 10 years to clear that brain fog.
+Fortunately, even without addressing these symptoms, or not seeking any treatment per se, the studies show that the first year of menopause is the worst, but memory and learning ability generally rebound to normal after the menopause process is complete.
+For some that can take as less than one or two years but for a good percentage it could take up years, and some studies show it may take 10 years to clear that brain fog.

 So what can women do to help eliminate some of these symptoms related to menopause?